debug-js/debug/README.md

 ## Checking whether a debug target is enabled

-Afer you've created a debug instance, you can check whether it is enabled by its `.enabled` property:
+After you've created a debug instance, you can check whether it is enabled by its `.enabled` property:

 ```javascript
 const debug = require('debug')('http');